-- Preview Email Newsletter

 In the days before barcodes and scanners, Princeton librarians kept track of who checked out a particular book by using readers' university ID cards to imprint their names on a card accompanying the book.
 The card was then returned to the book when it was checked back in.

-As a junior more PR
+As a junior at the Princeton School of Public and Internationa more PR

 Former Goldwater Scholar a chemical researcher for U.S. Department of Agriculture (10)